jodokus31/factorio/README.md

 "assembler only" - Lower tiers of assemblers are not able to craft several midgame and advanced recipes\
 "assembler and character" - Additionally, the character can't handcraft several midgame and advanced recipes (a subset of recipes from "assembler only"

-### Old lazy bastard
+### Classic lazy bastard
-Lazy Bastard gets more challenging, because assembler 2 needs at least assembler 2 and oil refinery needs assembler 3 to be crafted.\
+Lazy Bastard gets more challenging.
+First assembler 2 and oil refineries have to be crafted by hand.
+Oil refineries can only be crafted in assembler 3.\
-The first ones have to be crafted by hand in order to proceed, similar to how Factorio 0.16 behaved.\
+Factorio 0.16 behaved that way and it challenges to not waste the free handcrafts\
 (Does nothing if "Crafting Limitation" is disabled)

 ### Lazy bastard marathon